BobWritesCode/server-directory-website/README.md

 EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASSWORD')
 ```

-The user will receive a email notification, you can personalise the email using a template.
-This is a very basic template but for the purpose of this project serves the projects need's.
+The user will receive an email notification, you can personalise the email using a template.
+This is a very basic template but for the purpose of this project serves the projects needs.

 ```html
 {% autoescape off %}